rjmatthews62/MooCoderPy/README.md

 * Standard Tk key binds are here: https://www.tcl.tk/man/tcl8.4/TkCmd/text.html#M152

 ## Release History ##
+0.5.5 - Project Get Verbs and Properties in one command.

 0.5.4 - Fixed an issue with '%' in saving history

 0.5.3 - List sort and find implemented, link to Help page.